 The virus emerged towards the end of 2019 and took a hold in Europe early in 2020.
-The consequent lockdown of economies to tackle the pandemic has had grim repercussions on economies.
-At the time of writing, the virus would appear to be relatively under control in Europe (although there are some clear hints of a 'second spike') but across other parts of the world the growth in cases is exponential.
+The consequent lockdowns of economies to tackle the pandemic has had grim repercussions on economies.
+At the time of writing, the virus is well into its second or third spike wave of infections, depending on your definition, but across the world the overall growth in cases is exponential.

-The lockdown has had a cataclysmic impact on the retail and dining sector, with many major mall owners and retailers going bust: in the UK Intu fell into administration in July and there have been a rash of casualties such as Laura Ashley, Debenhams and Cath Kidston.
-The dining sector, where social distancing and face masks represent a particular challenge, is also suffering with Pizza Express recently announcing the closure of 67 outlets across the UK.
-John Lewis announced the closure of 8 outlets including two full size department stores.
+The lockdowns have had a cataclysmic impact on the retail and dining sector, with many major mall owners and retailers going bust: early in the pandemic in the UK Intu fell into administration and there have been a rash of casualties such as Laura Ashlev.
+Debenhams, Cath Kidston and more recently Top Shop.
+The dining sector, where social distancing and face masks represent a particular challenge, also suffered with Pizza Express announcing the closure of 67 outlets across the UK.
+John Lewis announced the closure of several outlets including two full size department stores.

-The lockdown has seen the necessary closure of leisure and entertainment venues.
-In Europe at least, many attractions have been re-opened or are at least on the cusp of re-opening.
-As with the retail and dining sector, the safety of customers is front and central of the re-opening strategies and opposite we show some of the measures being employed to make leisure safe.
+The lockdowns have seen the necessary closure of leisure and entertainment venues.
+In Europe at least, many attractions have been re-opened during the summer of 2020.
+As with the retail and dining sector, the safety of customers has been front and central of the re-opening strategies and opposite we show some of the measures that have been employed to make leisure safe.
 It is hoped these measures will give the necessary confidence for guests to return.

 From a leisure owner or operator's perspective, the most damaging of these safety measures is density and capacity management.
 Performance at most attractions, particularly larger attractions such as theme parks and waterparks, is driven by attendance and therefore social distancing is anathema to operators.
-However, safety concerns are paramount, with one recent survey
+However, safety concerns are paramount, with one